wealthscope/wealthscope-partner-sdk/README.md

 // Initialize the iFrame inside the indicated element. ws.render(document.getElementById('out'));

-// Fetch or generate your user's data.
+// Fetch a signed copy of your user's data from your backend.
-// See Generating User Data section for more information. const jwtData = generateUserData();
+// See Generating User Data section for more information. const jwtData = await generateUserDataFromMyBackend();

 // Log your user into the application.
 // Successful login will load the main application.